mercmobily/ryver/README.md

       </body>
     </html>

 As you can see, _the order in which the filters are executed actually matters_.
 If you ran the `template-liquid` filter before `layout`, the variable `{{info.title}}` would never be resolved.
-If you ran `markup-markdown` after `layout`, the markdown filter will not work since it doesn't compile anything within a `<div>` (which would be the case, since the contents would already be placed in the layout).
+If you ran `markup-markdown` after `layout`, the markdown filter would not work since it wouldn't compile anything within a `<div>` (which would be the case, since the contents would already be placed in the layout).

 The order in which you should execute the filters is the natural order in which you would process the contents.
 This will become more evident with the next two filters I will explain.